rsocket/rsocket/Protocol.md

 * __Error Code__: Type of Error.
 * __Error Data__: includes payload describing error information.
 Error Data SHOULD be a UTF-8 encoded string.
 The string MUST NOT be null terminated.

 A Stream ID of 0 means the error pertains to the connection.
 Including connection establishment.
-A non-0 Stream ID means the error pertains to a given stream.
+A positive non-0 Stream ID means the error pertains to a given stream.

 The Error Data is typically an Exception message, but could include stringified stacktrace information if appropriate.